mekkablue/Glyphs-Scripts/README.md

 * **Method Report:** GUI for filtering through the method names of Python and PyObjC Classes available from within Glyphs.
 Double click to put the method name in your clipboard and open help in the Macro Window.
 Useful for coders. *Needs Vanilla.*
 * **Paste in View Center:** Pastes paths and components in the clipboard into the current view center of the Edit view.
 Useful for setting a shortcut.
 * **Print Window:** Print the frontmost window.
 Useful for saving a vector PDF of your window content.
+* **Save Selected Glyphs as PNG:** Saves selected glyphs as PNGs in a user-specified folder.
 * **SVN Update:** Issue an `svn update` with the supplied paths.
 Reports results and errors to the Macro Window. *Needs Vanilla.*

 ## Arabic